-Although there are no other known reports of control of the networks of the digital assets currently held by the Fund, it is believed that certain mining pools have collectively exceeded the 50% threshold on some Digital Asset Networks, such as the Bitcoin network.
-The crossing of the 50% threshold indicates a greater risk that a single mining pool or small group of mining pools could exert authority over the validation of digital asset transactions.
-This risk is heightened if over 50% of the processing power on the network falls within the jurisdiction of a single governmental authority, which could allow a government or government agency to regulate a significant number of miners and achieve control over a significant amount of processing power on a Digital Asset Network.
-To the extent that such events occur on the network of a digital asset held by the Fund, if the network participants, including the core developers and the administrators of mining pools, do not act to ensure greater decentralization of mining processing power of such network, the feasibility of a malicious actor obtaining control of the processing power on such network will increase, which may adversely affect the value of the Shares.
+It is believed that certain mining pools and groups of validators have also collectively exceeded the 50% threshold on some Digital Asset Networks, such as the Bitcoin network.
+The possible crossing of the 50% threshold indicates a greater risk that a single mining pool or small group of mining pools, for example, could exert authority over the validation of digital asset transactions.
+This risk is heightened if over 50% of the processing or validating power on the Digital Asset Network falls within the jurisdiction of a single governmental authority, which could allow a government or government agency to regulate a significant number of miners or validators and achieve control over a significant amount of processing or validating power on a Digital Asset Network, and such risk may be significantly heightened for certain Digital Asset Networks, including the Ethereum network, if over 66% falls within such a jurisdiction.
+To the extent that such events occur on the Digital Asset Network underlying a Fund Component, if the network participants, including the core developers and the administrators of mining pools or groups of validators, do not act to ensure greater decentralization of mining processing or validating power of such network, the feasibility of a malicious actor obtaining control of the processing or validating power on such Digital Asset Network will increase, which may adversely affect the value of the Shares.

 A malicious actor may also obtain control over a Digital Asset Network through its influence over core developers by gaining direct control over a core developer or an otherwise influential programmer.
-To the extent that a digital asset ecosystem does not grow, the possibility that a malicious actor may be able to obtain control of the processing power on the relevant Digital Asset Network in this manner will remain heightened.
+The less that a digital asset ecosystem grows, the greater the possibility that a malicious actor may be able to obtain control of the processing or validating power on the relevant Digital Asset Network in this manner will remain heightened.